jschhie/Calendar-Assistant/README.md

 # Visual Demo
 > This section makes use of the sample ```weeklyAppts.csv``` as a command line argument, which initializes the calendar with 548 arbitrary events.
+Program assumes each month has __30 days__.
+Retrieved appointments are displayed in chronological order.

 | Sample Program Outputs | Key Points |
 | :---: | --- |